 The IAS is the key institution for the activities of the Academy Research Council for the Problems of Africa under the Department for Global Problems and International Relations of Russian Academy of Sciences.

-The IAS comprises 102 research fellows; including a Corresponding Member of the Russian Academy of Sciences, 18 Doctors of Sciences and 54 PhDs.
+The IAS employs 102 researchers, including a Member of the Russian Academy of Sciences, 19 Doctors of Sciences and 53 PhDs, 3 Professors of the Russian Academy of Sciences.

 The IAS embraces 10 research centres.
 In addition, there are the Department of Information and International Relations, the Doctoral Studies Department and the Editing and Publishing Department.